Akkadian Empire

-The Akkadian Empire (/əˈkeɪdiən/) or kingdom of Akkad/Agade (Note: ^{URU}Akkad KI "(city of) Akkad"; אַכַּד Akkad.) was an ancient kingdom, often thought to be the first known empire, succeeding the long-lived city-states of Sumer.
-Centered on the city of Akkad (/ˈækæd/ or /ˈɑːkɑːd/) and its surrounding region in modern-day Iraq, the empire united the Semitic Akkadian and Sumerian speakers under one rule and exercised significant influence across Mesopotamia, the Levant, modern-day Iran and Anatolia, sending military expeditions as far south as Dilmun and Magan (modern United Arab Emirates, Saudi Arabia, Bahrain, Kuwait, Qatar and Oman) in the Arabian Peninsula.
+The Akkadian Empire (/əˈkeɪdiən/) or the Kingdom of Akkad/Agade (Note: ^{URU}Akkad KI "(city of) Akkad"; אַכַּד Akkad.) was an ancient kingdom established around 2300 BCE, often seen as the first empire in world history, succeeding and unifying the long-lived city-states of the Early Dynastic period.

+Centered on the city of Akkad (/ˈækæd/ or /ˈɑːkɑːd/) and its surrounding region in modern-day Iraq, the empire united the Semitic Akkadian and Sumerian speakers under one rule and exercised significant influence across Mesopotamia, Syria and modern-day Western Iran, sending expeditions as far south as Dilmun and Magan in the Arabian Peninsula.

-Established by Sargon of Akkad after defeating the Sumerian king Lugal-zage-si, it replaced the system of independent Sumero-Akkadian city-states and unified a vast region, stretching from the Mediterranean to Iran and from Anatolia to the Persian Gulf, under a centralized government.
-Sargon and his successors, especially his grandson Naram-Sin, expanded the empire through military conquest, administrative reforms, and cultural integration.
+Established by Sargon of Akkad after defeating the king Lugal-zage-si, it replaced the system of independent Sumero-Akkadian city-states and unified southern Mesopotamia, under a centralized government, its influence stretching from the Mediterranean to Iran and from Anatolia to the Persian Gulf.
+Sargon and his successors, especially his grandson Naram-Sin, consolidated the empire through military conquest, administrative reforms, and cultural integration.
 Naram-Sin took the unprecedented step of declaring himself a living god and adopted the title "King of the Four Quarters."
-The Semitic Akkadian language became the empire’s lingua franca, although Sumerian (a language isolate) remained important in religion and literature.
-The empire was documented through inscriptions, administrative tablets, and seals, including notable sources like the Bassetki Statue.
-Enheduanna, Sargon’s daughter, served as high priestess and is recognized as the first known named author in history.
+The Semitic Akkadian language became the empire's lingua franca, although Sumerian (a language isolate) remained important in religion and literature.
+The empire is documented through official inscriptions, found on carved monuments or late copies, administrative tablets, seals and other artefacts.
+An innovative royal art redefined the image of kingship, emphasizing its heroic and martial aspects.
+Enheduanna, Sargon's daughter, served as high priestess and is often recognized as the first known named author in history.

-The Akkadian Empire reached its political peak between the 24th and 22nd centuries BC, following the conquests by its founder Sargon.
-Under Sargon and his successors, the Akkadian language was briefly imposed on neighbouring conquered states such as Elam, Lullubi Hatti and Gutium.
-Akkad is sometimes regarded as the first empire in history, though the meaning of this term is not precise, and there are earlier Sumerian claimants.

-The Akkadian state was characterized by a planned economy supported by agriculture, taxation, and conquest.
-It also saw developments in art, technology, and long-distance trade, including connections with the Indus Valley.
-Despite its strength, the empire faced internal revolts, dynastic instability, and external threats.
-Sargon’s sons, Rimush and Manishtushu, struggled to maintain control; both died violently.
-Naram-Sin’s successors were weaker, leading to fragmentation and vulnerability.
-The empire eventually collapsed due to a combination of internal unrest and severe environmental and economic stress caused by a major drought associated with the 4.2-kiloyear climate event, which led to crop failures, famine, urban decline, and population displacement, followed by an invasion by the Gutians.
+Despite its strength, the empire faced internal revolts and external threats.
+Sargon's sons, Rimush and Manishtushu, struggled to maintain control; both may have died violently.
+Naram-Sin's successors were weaker, leading to fragmentation and vulnerability.
+The empire eventually collapsed, probably due to a combination of internal unrest and severe environmental and economic stress caused by a major drought associated with the 4.2-kiloyear climate event, and also external threats (Gutians, Amorites, Elamites).
+It nonetheless remained a point of reference throughout the rest of Mesopotamian history.
+It was notably commemorated in legends featuring Sargon and Naram-Sin, figures viewed by their royal successors as either models or counter-models.